 Counselling skills can help you gain insight into how to deal effectively and in a helpful manner with difficult or distressed people.

-The Minster Centre provides professional training in counselling and psychotherapy and an affordable therapy service, the MCPCS.
-Founded in 1978, we are now one of the longest established and leading Integrative Psychotherapy and Counselling training institutions in Europe.
+The Minster Centre provides professional training in counselling and psychotherapy and affordable therapy service.
+Founded in 1978 as the first integrative training programme in the UK, it has now established itself as the leading integrative psychotherapy and counselling training institute in Europe.